nus-cs1010/2324-s1/docs/12-invariant.md

 As we have seen in the example above, an invariant is useful thinking and reasoning tool to help us convince ourselves that our loop behaves correctly (e.g., `{ product == n! }`).

 Loop invariant, however, is not unique.
-We can write down possibly infinitely many loop invariants that are true.
+We can write down infinitely many loop invariants.
 A good invariant, however, will lead us to an assertion that we want to see (e.g., relating `product` to `n`).
 We can derive other invariants in our code (such as `{ n != 0 }` below) that do not contribute to the reasoning of the behavior of our loop.  _Such invariants should be avoided_.

 ```C
 long factorial(long n)